microsoft/semantic-kernel/docs/decisions/0046-azure-model-as-a-service.md

 ### Support for model-specific parameters

 Models can possess supplementary parameters that are not part of the default API.
 The service API and the client SDK enable the provision of model-specific parameters.
-Users can provide model-specific settings along with other settings, such as `temperature` and `top_p`, among others.
+Users can provide model-specific settings via a dedicated argument along with other settings, such as `temperature` and `top_p`, among others.

 In the context of SK, execution parameters are categorized under `PromptExecutionSettings`, which is inherited by all connector-specific setting classes.
 The settings of the new connector will contain a member of type `dictionary`, which will group together the model-specific parameters.